huggingface/blog/cost_efficient_rag_applications_with_intel.md

 </kbd>

-In both cases, the same Intel Granite Rapids CPU platform is used for vector database and embedding models.
-For performance per dollar comparison, we use publicly available pricing to compute an average training performance per dollar, the same as the one reported by the [MosaicML](https://www.databricks.com/blog/llm-training-and-inference-intel-gaudi2-ai-accelerators) team in Jan 2024.
+In both cases, the same Intel Granite Rapids CPU platform is used for vector databases and embedding models.
+For performance per dollar comparison, we use publicly available pricing to compute an average training performance per dollar, the same as the one reported by the [MosaicML](https://www.databricks.com/blog/llm-training-and-inference-intel-gaudi2-ai-accelerators) team in January 2024.

 As you can see, the H100-based system has 1.13x more throughput but can only deliver 0.44x performance per dollar compared to Gaudi 2.
 These comparisons may vary based on customer-specific discounts on different cloud providers.
 Detailed benchmark configurations are listed at the end of the post.